youar/upm-xrremote/Assets/README.md

 ##### Client setup

 An example scene setup that uses upm-xrremote can be found in the (Client)[/Assets/Samples/Scenes/Client] scene.
 The prefabs and references in this scene show the general setup.

+If you desire to test object occlusion, XRRemote supports this through the XRRemote-Occlusion layer.
+Simply click XRRemote -> Layer Utilities -> Create Layers and Setup Camera Culling Mask.
+This will add the XRRemote-Occlusion layer to your project.
+Assigning game objects to this layer will give them occlusion capabilities.

 #### Building the `Server` scene